benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 In the same way that [Boston's street bump app falsely assumed n = all][ref] so too do profiles produced by people analytics.

+will be tracked only for their suitability for their initial jobs, not for their potential.

+Government legislation needs to be put in place to restrict corporate data mining, surveillance, profiling and analysis on private citizens without their consent.

 Hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
 Anything negative gets you tossed.

 According to its critics, Big Data is profiling on steroids, unthinkably intrusive and eerily omniscient.

+from anonymous marketing to personal intrusion (i.e. marketer doesn't care about the individual per-se, whereas with employers, that's all they care about). before it was anonymous, now its personal.